 How Our Programs Help Support Minnesota Veterans.

-Therapeutic photography offers a range of mental, emotional, and physical benefits that are particularly impactful for Veterans dealing with moral trauma, PTSD, depression, and anxiety.
+Therapeutic photography and videography offers a range of mental, emotional, and physical benefits that are particularly impactful for Veterans dealing with moral trauma, PTSD, depression, and anxiety.
 Here's how it supports well-being:

 1. Addressing Moral Injury, PTSD, Depression, and Anxiety